 Thanks to Miss Machorro and her Spanish II class, the MDS students decorated eggs as a fun way to celebrate the start of their spring recess.

-about 3 hours ago, Greenwood Middle/High School
+15 days ago, Greenwood Middle/High School

 Student decorating egg